awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 # Monitoring with Amazon CloudWatch<a name="monitoring-cloudwatch"></a>

-You can monitor your customer master keys \(CMKs\) using Amazon CloudWatch, which collects and processes raw data from AWS KMS into readable, near real\-time metrics\.
-These data are recorded for a period of two weeks so that you can access historical information and gain a better understanding of the usage of your CMKs and their changes over time\.
+You can monitor your AWS KMS keys using Amazon CloudWatch, which collects and processes raw data from AWS KMS into readable, near real\-time metrics\.
+These data are recorded for a period of two weeks so that you can access historical information and gain a better understanding of the usage of your KMS keys and their changes over time\.
 For more information about Amazon CloudWatch, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

 **Topics**
 + [AWS KMS metrics and dimensions](#kms-metrics-dimensions)